Clear Liquor:

 Mindfulness and Present-Moment Awareness

-One of the most effective strategies for combating FOMO is developing mindfulness—being fully present and engaged with the current moment without judgment.
+One of the most effective strategies for combating FOMO is developing mindfulness.
+This means being fully present and engaged with the current moment without judgment.
 Mindfulness directly counteracts the future-oriented worry that characterizes FOMO by anchoring awareness in the here and now.

 Practical mindfulness techniques that help reduce FOMO include: